reeonce/reeonce.github.io/about.md

   Also, I am always feeling curious on new techniques.

 #### iOS development
   I love swift language and believe it will become better and better.
-Also I am familiar with Objective-C and the main frameworks of iOS.
+Also I am familiar with Objective-C, the main frameworks of iOS and the magical tool - CocoaPods.
 My projects on iOS are:

+  *[TuringCat](https://itunes.apple.com/cn/app/tu-ling-mao-zhi-neng-jia-ju/id1019413695?l=zh&ls=1&mt=8)*.
+The iOS client of TuringCat Smart Home (iPad & Apple Watch supported).
+A socket is created to connect the APP with the remote servers.
+Realm is as great as Core Data to do persistence, many table views and collection views and stack views are used to implement the complex UI.

   [*Banlv*](https://itunes.apple.com/us/app/ban-lu-gei-ni-yi-ge-wen-nuan/id993592240?ls=1&mt=8).
 This is the major product of xjimi, which is based on LBS and for scenic areas.
 The APP is built for iOS7 above and with Swift.
 I had contributed codes for almost every file, which related to mapbox, a \*, alamofire, sqlite, cordova and so on.

-  *Passwords Safes*.
-An app to manage your passwords which is developed with Swift.
-Features are the app keeps your Internet passwords into keychain, and all the personal secrets will be encrypted with AES256.
-Meanwhile, all data are managed with Core Data.
-Auto Layout also takes efforts much less when making the universal app (both on iPad and iPhone).

   *[Trap The Dot !](https://itunes.apple.com/us/app/trap-the-dot-!/id922876408?ls=1&mt=8)*.
 A game using Objective-C. The app is localized into 9 languages, you can share the game snapshot to your friends with Facebook.
 Of course, the dot is not stupid, be careful to not let it escapes.
 Now, it has been refactored for iOS 9 with Swift 2 at [github](https://github.com/reeonce/Trap-The-Dot).
 What's more, travis-ci has been integrated.